CristianDavideConte/applyBackdropFilterBlurToText/README.md

 # How do I apply backdrop-filter:blur() to a text element? ![](https://github.com/CristianDavideConte/applyBackdropFilterBlurToText/blob/master/images/favicon.png)

-As far as i know there's **no way to directly apply the backdrop-filter:blur to a text** element.
+As far as I know there's **no way to directly apply the backdrop-filter:blur to a text** element.
 But we can work on it.<br> I have two possible solutions: <br>
 ## First solution: The Slowest One
 1. Create a container